3nrique0/DevOcGen_workshop/README.md

 ## Instructions -- Install

+Each workshop will have it's own directory and it's own workspace/environment

 1. [Install Pixi](https://pixi.sh/latest/installation/)
 1. Clone this repo
 1. Change directory to the repo of this git and to the workshop directory: `cd DevOcGen_workshop/ws_rzooroh`